Naila-Janjgir: Economy

-There are significant lead deposits in the area of Janjgir.
+Significant lead deposits are in the Janjgir area.
 Most of the city's workforce is involved in the agriculture industry or in rice or flour milling.
-There is also some presence of a chemical industry.
+There is also some presence in the chemical industry.

 Culture

-The people of Janjgir also have a great tendency towards adopting new trends and lifestyles.
+The people of Janjgir also have a great tendency to adopt new trends and lifestyles.
 Janjgir thus is multicultural for people from all over India have come and settled in this region.
 The people of this region are very fond of colors.
 The dresses they wear are very colorful.
 Women wear sarees with Kardhani.
-In rural areas women wear mala made of one rupee coins.
+In rural areas, women wear mala made of one rupee coin.
 Though this has gone out of trend these days.
 The people of this region are also known for creating humour out of language.
 Comical plays are very popular and are worth watching.

 Janjgir is rich in its cultural heritage.
-Janjgir has its own dance styles, cuisine, music."Raut Nacha" (performed basically by Yadav caste, this folk dance has won many awards at state level) and the Panthi and Soowa dance styles.
+Janjgir has its own dance styles, cuisine, and music.
+"Raut Nacha" (performed basically by the Yadav caste, this folk dance has won many awards at the state level) and the Panthi and Soowa dance styles.

 Religious places

-Vishnu Mandir was built by the kings of the Hayhay dynasty in the 12th century, but did not complete it.
+Vishnu Mandir was built by the kings of the Hayhay dynasty in the 12th century but did not complete it.
 The temple was built in two phases.
 The temple is an incomplete temple which can be seen near Bhima Talab.
-Hanuman temple, formally called Nahriya Baba Dham, Manka Dai mandir etc. are also in Janjgir.
+Lord Hanuman temple, formally called Nahariya Baba Dham, Manka Dai mandir, etc. is also in Janjgir.

+Janjgir is known for its grand Durga Puja Pandal, which is a popular attraction during the annual Durga Puja celebrations.
+Each year, a theme-based pandal is constructed, drawing visitors from various parts of the state during Navaratri.
+The pandal is renowned for its elaborate designs and festive atmosphere, making it a significant cultural event in the region.

 Transportation

-Janjgir Naila railway station is a connected with SEC railway and its railway station is Naila.
+Janjgir Naila railway station is connected with SEC railway and its railway station is Naila.
 It is well connected to the rest of the country through the Indian Railways.
-The station is on the Tatanagar–Bilaspur section of Howrah-Nagpur-Mumbai line with daily connections to Mumbai, Kolkata, Pune, Nagpur, Puri, Vishakhapattnam and Ahmedabad.
-Some of the daily trains passing through this station are: Gondwana Express, Chhattisgarh Express, Korba-Vishakhapattnam Express, Utkal Express, Ahmadabad Express, Shalimar Express, Shivnath Express, Trivendram Express (2 Days), etc.
+The station is on the Tatanagar–Bilaspur section of Howrah-Nagpur-Mumbai line with daily connections to Mumbai, Kolkata, Pune, Nagpur, Puri, Vishakhapatnam and Ahmedabad.
+Some of the daily trains passing through this station are Chhattisgarh Express, Korba-Vishakhapattnam Express, Utkal Express, Ahmadabad Express, Shalimar Express, Shivnath Express, Trivandrum Express (2 Days), Tata-Itwari, Tata-BSP Express, Hasdeo Express, JanShatabdi Express, Shalimar Express, Wainganga Express etc.